leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: myopia-treatment_general-cornearefractive_157
 - How can I help treat or prevent childhood myopia?
+- Can eye exercises prevent myopia
+- Can eye exercises prevent short sightedness
+- Which is better, atropine or orthok
 - Is there any prevention for myopia?
 - How can I avoid myopia developing in my child?
 - Can myopia be prevented?